craftidev/DevCurriculum/docker/README.md

 - node:lts-bullseye
 ### Difference with prod
 - For dev environement.
-- It runs node seperatly from nginx for live editing.
+- It runs node seperatly from nginx for live editing/compiling.
 - Container source code synced with local source code
 - Run a mariaDB container.
 - Run a full JDK container.